immunefi-team/Bounty_Boosts/Puffer Finance/28695 - [SC - Insight] pufETHsrcTimelockexecuteTransaction - L The tim....md

 # `pufETH/src/Timelock::executeTransaction()` - L213: The timelock expiry check incorrectly allows for transaction execution AT the final/last block of the timelocked delay represented by `lockedUntil`.

-Submitted on Fri Feb 23 2024 22:26:26 GMT-0400 (Atlantic Standard Time) by @OxSCSamurai for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 24th 2024 at 04:26:26 UTC by @OxSCSamurai for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28695